-Now, while substitution of the terms in Eqs.
-(9) and (10) into Eq.
-(1) will produce a non-linear equation for q/m as a function of mixing time, experimental q/m data can only be used to deduce values of the difference term ($\phi{toner} - \phi{carrier}$), and individual values of φ{toner} and $\phi{carrier}$ can only be obtained with respect to some arbitrary reference.
-Despite this critical limitation, an indepth analysis of q/m data from CCA-based developers can yield informative mechanistic insights, and this approach will be illustrated in the Results and Discussion section of this present report.
+Now, while substitution of the terms in equations (6) and (7) into equation (1) will produce a non-linear equation for q/m as a function of mixing time, experimental q/m data can only be used to deduce values of the difference term ($\phi{toner} - \phi{carrier}$), and individual values of φ{toner} and $\phi{carrier}$ can only be obtained with respect to some arbitrary reference.
+Despite this critical limitation, an in-depth analysis of q/m data from CCA-based developers can yield informative mechanistic insights, and this approach will be illustrated in the Results and Discussion section of this present report.

-Experimental
+Experimental Procedures

-A nominal 9 μ m black toner was prepared by melt-mixing, jetting and size-classification, and approximately 0.25 wt% of a positive CCA was blended into the toner resin matrix in the melt-mix step.
+A nominal 9 μ black toner was prepared by melt-mixing, jetting and size-classification, and approximately 0.25 wt% of a positive CCA was blended into the toner resin matrix in the melt-mix step.
 For diagnostic tests the toner was also prepared in a CCA-free state.
-A surface-CCA-treated toner was also prepared from the latter base toner: 0.05 g of the positive CCA was blended with 50 g of base toner, with small stainless steel balls being used to facilitate the blending process.
+A surface-CCA-treated toner was also prepared from the latter base toner - 0.05g of the positive CCA was blended with 50g of base toner, with small stainless steel balls being used to facilitate the blending process.

-The test carrier was prepared from nominal 100 μ m steel carrier beads, powder coated with an approximately 1:1 PMMA/ fluoropolymer mixture.
-A CCA-coated version was also prepared: 2000 g of the polymer coated carrier were roll-milled with 0.1 g of the positive CCA.
-Finally, an aged sample of the test carrier was recovered from a developer that had been used for an extended print test with the melt-mixed-CCA toner.
+The test carrier was prepared from nominal 130μ steel carrier beads, powder-coated with an approximately 50/50 PMMA/ fluoropolymer mixture.
+A CCA-coated version was also prepared - 2000g of the polymer-coated carrier were roll-milled with 0.1g of the positive CCA.
+Finally, an aged sample of the test carrier was recovered from a developer that had been used for an extended print test.

-For q/m generation, developer samples were conditioned at 16° C/20% relative humidity, and were agitated on a paint shaker.
+For q/m generation, developer samples were conditioned at 16°C/20% relative humidity, and were agitated on a paint shaker.
 At regular time intervals, small samples were removed for q/m evaluation using a total blow-off procedure.